SudoDotDog/Index/index.md

 # Sudoo Package Index

-This site is a index of `sudoo` packages.
+This site is a index of `sudoo` packages and documents.
 Visit Github page for more details.

 ## Package Categories